superkumario64/UdaciCards/README.md

 * `yarn install`
 * `yarn start`
 * hit `i` to start app in ios simulator
+(this app was tested on a iPhone X simulator running 11.4)

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).